joshkitt/cloud-certification/aws/aws-csaa.md

 Supports identity federation (active directory, etc)

-Password rotation policies
+Password polices (strength, rotation policies, etc.)

 Integrates with services

 Users
 - Root account users - can set up support plan or delete account Don't use on daily basis
-- IAM user - can attach permissions for what that user cn do
+- IAM user - can attach permissions for what that user can do
 - Can assume a Role

 Groups - manage permissions for a group of IAM users